MarijaBorisov/ngsi-tools/README.md

 Error example when creating entities will work when updating because when updating we can provide full properties (5 in the example above) or only properties we want to update

-This is correct file structure for an update but would result in failure when creating.
+This is the correct file structure for an update but would result in failure when creating.

  ```console
     id;type;pressure